What to Expect During a Teeth Cleaning

 Thorough flossing – After the hygienist polishes the teeth, dental floss is used to carefully clean between the teeth where the toothbrush could not reach.
 This also helps to clean up any gritty toothpaste that was left behind from the previous step.

-Fluoride treatment (recommended) – For some, particularly our younger patients, a fluoride treatment is recommended.
+Fluoride treatment (in some cases) – For some, particularly our younger patients, a fluoride treatment is recommended.
 This mineral is particularly helpful with strengthening the enamel of the teeth, helping to resist erosion due to acidity or bacteria.
 The fluoride solution is typically in the form of a gel or foam applied using a tray, then rinsed away after a set period of time.

 Oral hygiene recommendations – Our dental hygienists may have some suggestions for you to improve your personal oral hygiene routine at home.
 This also gives you a chance to ask questions or voice any concerns if you have them.